 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

 Mid-Autumn Festival, also known as the ‘Harvest Moon Festival’ or ‘Moon Cake Festival,’ is the traditional Chinese holiday held on the 15th day of the eighth month in the Chinese calendar.
 Called Zhōngqiū Jié (中秋节) in Mandarin and Jūng-chāu Jit (中秋節) in Cantonese, the festival is celebrated across the length and breadth of the Chinese mainland as well as in Hong Kong and Taiwan.
-This year the festival just so happens to fall on the same day as China’s National Day, October 1.
+This year the festival falls on Tuesday, September 21.